-I spend a lot of time working with new customers in the manufacturing sector who are just beginning to use our Convergence learning management system (LMS) at their workplace as they try to close a skill gap at work.
+Vector Solutions spends a lot of time working with new customers in the manufacturing sector who are just beginning to use our Vector Solutions learning management system (LMS) at their workplace as they try to close a skill gap at work.

 At many of these businesses, a large part of the workforce is older and nearing retirement.
-These older workers are very experienced and have a lot of knowledge about the processes, procedures, and machines in their workplace.
-Unfortunately, that information is typically just "in their heads” — it's rarely written down, documented, or recorded in any way.
+These older workers are very experienced and have a lot of knowledge about their workplace processes, procedures, and machines.
+Unfortunately, that information is typically just "in their heads" -- it's rarely written down, documented, or recorded in any way.

-As these more experienced workers retire, the manufacturing companies are scrambling to hire newer, younger workers to take their place.
+As these more experienced workers retire, manufacturing companies are scrambling to hire newer, younger workers to take their place.
 These workers are ambitious and work hard, but they know only a fraction of the stuff they need to know to operate as effectively as the more experienced workers they'll need to replace soon.
 Check out our webinar, Closing the Skills Gap: Training and Upskilling the Next Generation of Talent, to learn how leading chemical manufacturers train the next generation of employees through improved learning and skills competency.

 Naturally, our customers want to facilitate the transfer of critical knowledge and skills to these new workers.
-Ideally, they can get the new hires up to speed quickly, and they can capture that critical knowledge before the more experienced workers retire.
+Ideally, they can quickly get the new hires up to speed and capture that critical knowledge before the more experienced workers retire.

-Normally, by the time I’ve begun working with one of these customers, they've already tried to set up a knowledge transfer process by creating job-shadowing (or "following") programs.
-You know what I mean — a less-experienced worker is told to follow a more experienced worker around the work site and "soak up" all the knowledge and skills possible.
+Normally, by the time we've begun working with one of these customers, they've already tried to set up a knowledge transfer process by creating job-shadowing (or "following") programs -- a less-experienced worker is told to follow a more experienced worker around the work site and "soak up" all the knowledge and skills possible.

-When a customer describes their informal job shadowing procedures, and tells me that it was ineffective and that they're frustrated with the lack of knowledge transfer, I often suggest they'll have more success with a formal, structured on-the-job training program.
+When a customer describes their informal job shadowing procedures and tells us that it was ineffective and that they're frustrated with the lack of knowledge transfer, we often suggest they'll have more success with a formal, structured on-the-job training program.
 The structured OJT program would include clearly defined roles, expectations, objectives, and standards.
-Having these in place will not only help the inexperienced worker learn more, it also makes the experience more satisfying for the experienced worker (since it’s clear what they should be doing).
+Having these in place will not only help the inexperienced worker learn more, but it also makes the experience more satisfying for the experienced worker.

 Here are some simple steps you can follow to set up a structured OJT program: